EU Settlement Scheme

 When can I apply?

-The EU Settlement Scheme is open and you have until 30 June 2021 (or 31 December 2020, in the event of a no deal).
+The EU Settlement Scheme is open and you have until 30 June 2021 to apply.
+You must have started living in the UK by 31 December 2020.
 Application guidance can be found on GOV.UK.
 Once you have read the guidance you can start your application.

 Need more help?